thred/cache-cracker/TUTORIAL.md

     /// <reference path="../../typings/browser.d.ts" />

 We will use this file for sorting the typescript files, too.
-So let's add the `cache-picker.ts`:
+So let's add the `cache-cracker.ts`:

-    /// <reference path="cache-picker.ts" />
+    /// <reference path="cache-cracker.ts" />

 And reference the file in all other files: